-Catalan regional chief stripped of his parliamentary seat
+Catalan regional chief faces loss of parliamentary seat

-MADRID (AP) — The Catalan regional parliament is stripping the president of the prosperous but troubled northeastern region of his lawmaker’s seat because he disobeyed Spain’s strict rules on election propaganda.
+MADRID (AP) — The Catalan regional parliament was preparing Monday to strip the president of the prosperous but troubled northeastern region of his lawmaker’s seat because he disobeyed Spain’s strict rules on election propaganda.

-Monday’s move is likely to fuel anger among die-hard pro-independence supporters, who see in the decision by the electoral board of Catalonia’s parliament yet another grievance with Spanish judicial decisions.
+The expected move is likely to fuel anger among die-hard pro-independence supporters, who see in the decision by the governing body of Catalonia’s parliament yet another grievance with Spanish judicial decisions.

+Parliament officials announced the decision to strip Quim Torra of his seat earlier Monday, but it has to be formally confirmed by the house.

-Quim Torra, a fervent separatist, is allowed to remain as the head of Catalonia’s regional government.
+Torra, a fervent separatist, will be allowed to remain as the head of Catalonia’s regional government.
 He has threatened to call a new regional election.

-Spain’s electoral board ruled that Torra should be stripped from his lawmaker’s seat after a Catalan court barred him last month from public office for 18 months for disobedience.
+Spain’s electoral board ruled that Torra should be stripped of his lawmaker’s seat after a Catalan court barred him last month from public office for 18 months for disobedience.

 Torra was found guilty of refusing to remove from public buildings yellow ribbons used by separatists to call for freeing several imprisoned politicians and activists.
 The secessionist symbols had been displayed during Spain’s general election in April, which violated the country’s strict rules on campaigning.